 Community solar programs are being increasingly adopted by states and forward-looking utilities that want to connect more consumers with clean energy.
 Today at least 20 states and the District of Columbia have some form of statewide community shared solar policy in place, although their policy structures and resulting market impact varies widely.

 State community solar policies should achieve the following principles, which are critical for serving the general and low-income markets alike Community solar programs should expand access to a broader group of energy consumers than current solar policies and markets allow.

 - Participants should receive a bill credit that clearly and properly compensates them for the long-term value of the clean energy produced.

-- Community solar policies should be flexible enough to allow for a variety of ownership and contract models to meet different consumers’ preferences and financial standing, such as an upfront payment model, a leasing agreement or co-op style ownership.
+- Community solar policies should be flexible enough to allow for a variety of ownership and contract models to meet different consumers’ preferences and financial standing, such as an upfront payment model, a leasing agreement, and cooperative or community ownership.

 - Community solar policies should be additive to existing renewable energy programs, not undermine them.

 Successful Low-Income Strategies